John Joseph Mathews

-John Joseph Mathews (November 16, 1894 – June 16, 1979) (Osage) became one of the Osage Nation's most important spokespeople and writers, and served on the Osage Tribal Council during the 1930s.
-He studied at the University of Oklahoma, Oxford University, and the University of Geneva after serving as a flight instructor during World War I.
+John Joseph Mathews (November 16, 1894 – June 16, 1979) was one of the Osage Nation's most important spokespeople and writers of the mid-20th century, and served on the Osage Tribal Council from 1934 to 1942.
+Mathews was born into an influential Osage family, the son of William Shirley Mathews an Osage Nation tribal councilor.
+He studied at the University of Oklahoma, Oxford University, and the University of Geneva and served as a pilot during World War I.

-Mathews' first book was a history, Wah'kon-tah: The Osage and The White Man's Road (1929), which was selected by the Book-of-the-Month Club as their first by an academic press; it became a bestseller.
+Mathews' first book was a history, Wah'kon-tah: The Osage and The White Man's Road (1929), which was selected by the Book-of-the-Month Club as their first by an academic press, became a bestseller.
 His second book, Sundown (1934) is his most well known, an exploration of the disruption of the people and their society at the time of the oil boom, which also attracted criminal activities by leading whites in the county and state, including murder of Osage.

-In 1951 Mathews published a biography of E. W. Marland, noted oilman and governor of Oklahoma in the 1930s.
-His book The Osages: Children of the Middle Waters (1961) was a life work, preserving many collected stories and the oral history of the Osage.
+His third book, Talking to the Moon (1945), has been compared to Henry David Thoreau's Walden and was written while living at The Blackjacks.
+The work is a reflection on his time living in Osage County.
+In 1951 Mathews published a biography of E. W. Marland, a noted oilman, governor of Oklahoma, and friend of Mathews.
+His book fifth book The Osages: Children of the Middle Waters (1961) was a life work, preserving many collected stories and the oral history of the Osage.

 In 1996 Mathews was posthumously inducted into the Oklahoma Historians Hall of Fame.
-The cabin in the Osage Hills where he did much of his writing was acquired about 2014 by the Nature Conservancy of Oklahoma.
-His gravesite is next to it.
-Both will be preserved within the Tallgrass Prairie Preserve.
+The Blackjacks in the Osage Hills, where he did much of his writing, was acquired in 2014 by the Nature Conservancy of Oklahoma to be incorporated into the Tallgrass Prairie Preserve.
+He is buried in his garden near the home.